warior456/Sculk-Depths/README.md

 ## FEATURES

-  - custom world gen
+  - new dimension with custom world gen
+  - 2 new biomes
-  - portal to the dimension
+  - Soul Heart drops from the warden
+  - 2 new blocksets: Umbrusk and Umbrusk Bricks

   <details>
     <summary> Screenshots </summary>